DataDog/chaos-controller/cli/chaosli/README.md

 # Chaosli

-Chaosli (Chaos Line Interface) is motivated by creating a more user friendly and digestible chaos-controller experience.
-The CLI pairs with your Disruption configuration, giving you information to give you a better sense of what is going on or what will happen when you apply new disruptions.
+The Chaos Controller CLI, `chaosli`, is meant to help create a more user friendly and digestible chaos-controller experience.
+The CLI pairs with your Disruption's definition, giving you information to give you a better sense of what is going on, and what will happen when you apply new disruptions.
 With features like explain and validation, it gives users, not only a better understanding, but a better experience with the controller.

 #### Table of Contents